-Internal controls are the first line of defense against fraud and corruption.
-While internal controls may not fully protect the Department against fraud and corruption, they are essential elements in the overall Anti-Fraud and Corruption Strategy.
+Internal controls are the first line of defence against fraud and corruption.
+While internal controls may not fully protect the Department against fraud and corruption, they are essential elements in the overall fraud & anti-corruption strategy.

 All areas of operations require internal controls, for example: